Some of the above were from

 - William of Occam (alternatively spelled Ockham), 1285 to about

-Why hypothesize a god when the hypothesis answers no questions?
+Why hypothesize a god when the hypothesis serves no useful purpose?

 - "What is morally wrong cannot be economically right."